 • Meningococcal vaccine (meningitis)

-“Vaccines help to protect a child as they grow and develop by providing acquired immunity to diseases that could be quite serious and in some cases, deadly,” says Joyce Noe, RN, Infection Prevention and Control at Logan Memorial Hospital.
-“Vaccines prevent a disease from occurring, rather than attempting to treat or cure it once the illness is contracted.
-In recent years, there has been a variety of media hype about the benefits and timing of vaccinations for children.
-I encourage parents to talk with your pediatrician about any questions or concerns and consult reliable resources, such as the AAP or CDC, for information to help make an informed decision.”
+“Vaccines help to protect a child as they grow and develop from diseases that could be quite serious and in some cases, deadly,” says Dr. Charles Mathis, Family Practice at Logan Memorial.
+“Rather than attempt to treat or cure an illness, vaccines work to prevent a disease from ever occurring.
+I encourage parents to talk with your pediatrician about recommended immunizations and consult reliable resources, such as the AAP or CDC, for information to help make an informed decision.”

 The importance of annual immunizations for adults

-Just because you’re not a kid anymore doesn’t mean you don’t need immunizations each year.
+Immunizations are not just for children.
 Vaccines for adults are recommended based on age, prior vaccination history, health, lifestyle, occupation and travel patterns (i.e., outside the United States).

-The CDC recommends that all persons aged 6 months or older be vaccinated against the flu annually.
-Unlike childhood vaccines, one isn’t enough, because each year the flu virus contains different strains, and each year’s vaccine is formulated to protect against three or four different flu viruses that are expected to be the most common strains circulating during a particular season.
+The CDC recommends that all persons aged six months or older be vaccinated against the flu annually.
+Unlike childhood vaccines, one isn’t enough, because each year the flu virus contains different strains.
+Each year’s vaccine is formulated to protect against three or four different flu viruses that are expected to be the most common strains circulating during a particular season.

 While everyone should receive a flu vaccine, certain individuals should be particularly vigilant, due to increased risk of severe flu complications.
 This includes young children; pregnant women; healthcare workers; people who suffer from chronic health conditions such as asthma, diabetes, or heart and lung disease; and adults age 65 and older.

-“The flu vaccine and shingles vaccine are particularly important for older adults, because these illnesses can have particularly severe complications in adults over age 60,” said Joyce Noe, RN, Infection Prevention and Control at Logan Memorial Hospital.
+“The flu vaccine and shingles vaccine are particularly important for older adults, because these illnesses can have particularly severe complications in adults over age 60,” said Dr. Charles Mathis.

 Should I Be Vaccinated?